uchicago-capp-camp-2025/capp-camp-setup/documents/booster1/booster1.rst

 (It may seem odd that we start counting the random numbers at zero rather than one, but you will get used to it.)

-You are likely to see a different set of values, if you run it yourself.
+You are likely to see a different set of values when you run this program.

 The program also allows us to supply a seed value.
 For example: